LiyanIbrahim/intro-to-IM/finalProject/journal.md

 One face as the introduction for this entire game.
 Possibly using a button/mouse clicked to start the study system.

 After Identifying the different functionalities (which are prone to change), I need to create the graphics for each function and face for processing.
-To do that I’m using https://www.canva.com/.
 But before doing that, I want to identify a color palette that I will use consistently in my project.

 **Color palette**